Selvatico/go-mocket/README.md

 ##### Enabling driver

-Somewhere in your code to set up a tests
+Somewhere in your code, do this to set up a tests

 ```go
 import (